What you need to start Cross Stitching

 Embroidery Hoops

-That's about all you need to get started on this simple yet amazing hobby.
-If you have any tips or advice on cross-stitching, feel free to drop us an email and we would love to add your piece with full credit in our guide!
+That’s all you need to get started on this simple yet amazing hobby.
+If you have any tips or advice on cross-stitching, feel free to drop us an email.
+We’d love to include your insights in our guide with full credit!